Romaq/bigrig-scripts/PVE.md

    it will be critical to establish, document, and follow an appropriate policy.
 In this particular use case, there is only one user with full access.
 To simplify the install process, user 'root' is presumed.
    [^2]: The [PVE Firewall](https://pve.proxmox.com/wiki/Firewall#_configuration_files) has
-   a hard-coded exceptions: "WebGUI(8006) and ssh(22) from your local network."
+   hard-coded exceptions: "WebGUI(8006) and ssh(22) from your local network."